dozd/mongo-mapper/README.md

 ## Usage
 1. Annotate your entities with `Entity`.
 Make sure every entity has exactly one String annotated with `Id`.
-All properties must have correct getter and setter methods.
+All properties must have correct getter and setter methods according Java Bean specification.

     ```java
     import eu.dozd.mongo.annotation.Entity;